 MASTER GAS PURCHASE AND SALES AGREEMENT

-THIS AGREEMENT is made entered into and dated as of October 1, 1999, (Effective Date), by and between PACIFIC GAS AND ELECTRIC COMPANY (PG&E Core), a California corporation, on behalf of its Core natural gas customers in California and ENRON CANADA CORP., a Canadian corporation (“Company”), sometimes referred to collectively as “Parties” or singularly as “Party”.
+THIS AGREEMENT is made entered into and dated as of June 1, 2001, (Effective Date), by and between PACIFIC GAS AND ELECTRIC COMPANY , a California corporation, on behalf of its Core natural gas customers in California (PG&E Core) and ENRON CANADA CORPORATION, a Canadian corporation (“Company”) Pacific Gas and Electric Company is currently the debtor in possession in Case No. 01-30923 DM (Chapter 11) of the United States Bankruptcy Court of the Northern District of California, San Francisco Division.
+PG&E Core and Company are sometimes collectively referred to as “the Parties” or singularly as a “Party.”

-WHEREAS, PG&E Core purchases natural gas at various locations in Canada and the United States and the gas is transported to northern and central California for sale to and consumption by PG&E’s Core customers, i.e., residential and small business customers; and
+WHEREAS, PG&E Core purchases natural gas at various locations in Canada and the United States and the gas is transported in pipelines to northern and central California for sale to and consumption by PG&E’s Core customers, i.e., residential and small business customers; and

-WHEREAS, PG&E Core and Company may from time to time enter into natural Gas purchase, sale, and/or exchange transactions as either Buyer or Seller pursuant to which natural Gas is delivered and received at one or more mutually agreeable delivery points as hereinafter defined; and
+WHEREAS, PG&E Core and Company may from time to time enter into natural Gas purchase, sale, and/or exchange transactions as either Buyer or Seller pursuant to which natural Gas is to be delivered by one Party and received by the other Party at one or more mutually agreeable delivery points ; and

-WHEREAS, the Parties desire to set forth certain terms and conditions applicable to any future natural Gas purchase, sale and/or exchange transaction;
+WHEREAS, the Parties desire to set forth certain terms and conditions applicable to any future natural Gas purchase, sale and/or exchange transactions for Core customers both during the above-referenced bankruptcy proceeding and after its conclusion;

 NOW, THEREFORE, in consideration of the premises and mutual benefits and covenants contained herein, PG&E Core and Company mutually agree as follows: